A Versatile Tool for Surface Analysis on the Nanoscale

 NanoSAM Energy Analyser

-The NanoSAM EA is a hemispherical energy analyser that has been optimised for the best performance in Scanning Auger Microscopy.
+The NanoSAM EA is a hemispherical energy analyser that has been optimised for the best performance in Scanning Auger Microscopy (SAM).
 Its large acceptance angle of about ± 10°, high transmission, and multi-channel detector (7 channeltrons) are the ingredients to achieve an excellent sensitivity and thus reduced measurement time.

 The slim lens geometry makes it possible to bring the analyser lens close to the SEM column and leaves sufficient of the precious space around the SEM column for other detectors and excitation sources, while it also allows tilting of the sample within a large range to mitigate topography shadowing effects.